Modelling non-linear control systems using the discrete Urysohn operator: Identification of the discrete Urysohn operator

-\textbf{Algorithm.} Algorithm for identification of the discrete Urysohn operator. \begin{enumerate} \item Assume an initial approximation of matrix $U$.
-It can be arbitrary, including the all-zero matrix. \item Start with $i = m$. \item Calculate model output $\hat{y}_i$ based on actual input $k_i$ and the current approximation of matrix $U$ according to equation \eqref{eq:UryshonDiscr}. \item Calculate difference $D = y_i - \hat{y}_i$, where $y_i$ is the actual recorded output and $\hat{y}_i$ is the model output. \item Modify matrix $U$, such that $\alpha D / m$ is added to each element that was involved in the calculation of $\hat{y}_i$. \item Increase index $i$ by $1$ and repeat steps \ref{item:iterS}-\ref{item:iterE} until $D$ becomes sufficiently small for sufficiently large number of iterations consecutively. \end{enumerate}
+The proposed algorithm for identifying the discrete Urysohn operator is based on the Kaczmarz algorithm \cite{Kaczmarz1937,Tewarson1969} for solving linear systems of equations.
+The key step that allows using the Kaczmarz algorithm is the assembly of the linear system of equations with respect to parameters of the discrete Urysohn operator.
+This is done by performing a logical operation on the input of non-linear system \eqref{eq:UryshonDiscr}-\eqref{eq:UryshonDiscrContr}.
+The details are given in section \ref{sec:identKacz}.

-In step \ref{item:iterE} of the algorithm, $\alpha D / m$ is added to elements $\left[ j, k_{i-j+1} \right]$ of matrix $U$, where $j = 1,\ldots,m$.
+The proposed algorithm can be summarised as follows: \begin{enumerate} \item Assume an initial approximation of matrix $U$.
+It can be arbitrary, including the all-zero matrix. \item Start with $i = m$. \item Calculate model output $\hat{y}_i$ based on actual input $x_i$ and the current approximation of matrix $U$ according to equations \eqref{eq:UryshonDiscr}-\eqref{eq:UryshonDiscrContr}. \item Calculate difference $D = y_i - \hat{y}_i$, where $y_i$ is the actual recorded output and $\hat{y}_i$ is the model output. \item Modify matrix $U$, such that $\alpha D / m$ is added to each element that was involved in the calculation of $\hat{y}_i$. \item Increase index $i$ by $1$ and repeat steps \ref{item:iterS}-\ref{item:iterE} until $D$ becomes sufficiently small for sufficiently large number of iterations consecutively. \end{enumerate} In step \ref{item:iterE} of the algorithm, $\alpha D / m$ is added to elements $\left[ j, k_{i-j+1} \right]$ of matrix $U$, where $j = 1,\ldots,m$.
 Parameter $\alpha$ is the stabilisation parameter from interval $\left(0, 1\right]$ for suppressing the noise.
 For near exact data, $\alpha$ can be $1$, while for a very noisy data, it must be relatively low.
-This is shown further in the provided numerical example.
-The implementation of the proposed iterative procedure is very simple and an example of such implementation in Matlab is provided in appendix \ref{sec:codes}.
+Parameter $\alpha$ is further discussed in sections \ref{sec:resultsNoisyO} and \ref{sec:resultsNoisyIO}, where numerical examples are provided.

-The proposed algorithm always converges to a unique solution, provided that the algorithm is started from the same initial approximation, even if completely different input and output sequences (however, of the same system) are used.
-If the initial approximation for $U$ is the all-zero matrix, the algorithm converges to the solution with the minimum Frobenius norm, i.e. the solution for which the elements of the Urysohn matrix form a minimum-norm vector-column.
-Therefore, the following theorem can be introduced.
+The theorem on the uniqueness of the solution is formulated below.
+Furthermore, an independent proof of the theorem (without using the relation to the Kaczmarz algorithm) is given.